 Moreover, Springsteen endured without effective promotional support for an unusually long time.
 The last major artist signed to Columbia under the regime of its ousted president Clive Davis, he was for several years viewed by the label as “Clive’s baby” and was consequently ignored, And his management’s apparent overzealousness reportedly turned off DJs who, as a result, eschewed his records.

 Having unsurprisingly triumphed over these and other obstacles, Springsteen should now stay on top for a long, long time He is a musical giant, the most important rocker to emerge since Dylan.

 Like all great artists, Springsteen builds on the past.
-Born to Run often proves redolent of the Band, Dylan, an Morrison and Roy Orbison.
-The production, by Bruce, Mike Appel and Jon Landau, owes much to Phil Spector.
-And the larger-than-life lyrical landscape, where characters “sweat it out on the streets of a runaway American dream,” echoes Kerouac’s On the Road, James Dean’s Rebel without a Cause and Dylan’s “Like a Rolling Stone.”
+Born to Run often proves redolent of the Band, Bob Dylan, Van Morrison, and Roy Orbison.
+The production, by Bruce, Mike Appel, and Jon Landau, owes much to Phil Spector.
+And the larger-than-life lyrical landscape, where characters “sweat it out on the streets of a runaway American dream,” echoes Jack Kerouac’s On the Road, James Dean’s Rebel Without a Cause, and Dylan’s “Like a Rolling Stone.”

 Partly because the story is so real and all-important to Springsteen, however, he is able to make it his own, to make us believe in it all over again.
 Never has rock ‘n’ roll seemed simultaneously as fresh and familiar as in the majestic piano intro to “Backstreets” or the effusive guitar chords of “Born to Run.”
 Never has the desperation of those imprisoned in America’s “Backstreets” been more poignantly evoked than in that song or, indeed, this entire album.